Cuba Travel Guide – Part 2

 A short walk from Don Avila – at Independencia 388 – is Restaurante Blanco Y Negro, which serves good international & Cuban cuisine.

 Located in the old town, the serene Plaza San Juan de Dios is lined with cafe’s and restaurant’s and is a wonderful place to spend a relaxing evening enjoying cocktails, fine food and live music.
 The square is surrounded by artist studio’s, which line the quiet cobbled streets.
-The whole neighbourhood has a great vibe and ambiance.
+The whole neighbourhood has a great vibe and ambience.

 The main restaurant on the square is the impressive Restaurant 1800 which offers a good selection of Cuban and international cuisine.